 Our Avalanche risk tool provides information about gradient to contribute to your assessment of a given slope.

-All FATMAP Terrain Layers are available to Explore members on both the FATMAP app and web platforms.
+FATMAP Terrain Layers are available on both the FATMAP app and web platforms.

 Unlike the Gradient tool, our Avalanche tool shows only the critical gradients most likely to cause an avalanche, from 25° (yellow) to 45°+ (dark red).
 This will aid your assessment of a given slope but must not be considered the only factor in determining avalanche risk or if a certain area is safe.